finopsfoundation/framework/_resources/project--finops-tbm.md

 As this guide will explore in detail, when TBM and FinOps teams collaborate and share data, the overall output of each team can be strengthened, expanded and more precise.
 For most companies with both TBM and FinOps, they are owned and operated by two different - but collaborating - teams.
 TBM is usually owned by a TBM office or by IT finance; [FinOps is usually owned by teams embedded within engineering](https://data.finops.org/#q-reporting-structure).

 However, they must collaborate on how consumers will be held accountable and how cost data will be used.
-For example, by aligning to a common allocation strategy, the TBM and FinOps teams can be sure their costs are consistent between both disciplines, enabling the TBM team to pull granular public cloud spend data from FinOps practice to tie to key business objectives and deliver a comprehensive, accurate chargeback.
+For example, by aligning to a common allocation strategy, the TBM and FinOps teams can be sure their costs are consistent between both disciplines, enabling the TBM team to pull granular public cloud spend data from FinOps practice to tie to key business objectives and deliver a comprehensive, [accurate chargeback](/resources/terminology/#chargeback).

 Alternatively, the FinOps team can pull in TBM general ledger data (labor, program cost, etc.) to deliver a fully burdened unit economic cost.
 As shown below, there are a number of common combined strategic outcomes TBM and FinOps can drive together, with the cloud-specific data inputs from each discipline.

 ## Working at the intersection of FinOps and TBM
 When approaching implementation of any new FinOps Capabilities it is important to not only consider the new cloud-focused agility, speed, & complexity we are trying to implement but also the pre-existing IT resources that are already present in the organization.
 These pre-existing assets / teams can help accelerate the delivery of FinOps capability through shared metadata, contacts, and business process knowledge.These discussions and work may provide unforeseen challenges through assumptions that they make on how FinOps ‘should’ work based on their existing TBM processes.
 Part of the FinOps team's challenge in this space is navigating what is helpful and/or necessary vs. what is unnecessary/inapplicable to operate effectively in the public cloud.

+### TBM + FinOps : Translating Spend into Value

 ![A diagram that describes cloud related aspects that both FinOps and TBM share](/img/tbm/finops-tbm.png)

+#### Organizational Improvements:
+* Business Alignment
+* Shared Accountability
+* Reduced waste and ability to reinvent
+* Enhanced predictability

 ***Note:** visual does not represent full breadth of spend under management for TBM, only cloud-specific examples*